 It was soon racing to the end of the night where a public vote decided which of the dresses encapsulated glamour in the 20th century.
 By a big margin, we all chose a gorgeous green 1950’s cocktail dress with a cute bow at the back.
 Accessorised by silver slingbacks and a clutch bag Meredith was ready for the party!

 End of the Party

 All things must come to an end and at 10pm the night was wrapping up.
-I had a look at the vintage pieces from TrendListr which showcased exclusive and curated high quality authentic vintage alongside Ebb and Sew who also items for sale.
-I’m looking forward to completing my “craft in a bag” geomatric necklace from The Crafthood at home.
+I had a look at the vintage pieces from TrendListr which showcased exclusive and curated high-quality authentic vintage alongside Ebb and Sew who also items for sale.
+I’m looking forward to completing my “craft in a bag” geometric necklace from The Crafthood at home.

 Meredith will be coming back up North to Gateshead Library on October 10th for a talk on 1980’s power dressing.
 If you want a brilliant night of entertainment, knowledge and fun I recommend you come along.
 I’ll be assembling a gang together for this one!

 Still to Come at the Q Festival

 There are still plenty of events still to enjoy at the Q Festival over the next few weeks.

 Thursday 27 July: Screenage KIDS: Willy Wonka and the Chocolate Factory (Adults)